Yanis Baltass

-Yanis Baltass (Ιωάννης Μπαλτάς; born 1970) is a Greek serial killer who killed at least four people in Kilkis and Thessaloniki from 1995 to 2004 with the help of two accomplices, primarily targetting foreign laborers.
+Yanis Baltass (Ιωάννης Μπαλτάς; born 1970) is a Greek serial killer who killed at least four people in Kilkis and Thessaloniki from 1995 to 2004 with the help of two accomplices, primarily targeting foreign labourers.
 For his crimes, he was convicted and sentenced to life imprisonment.

 Early life

 Yanis Baltass was born in the rural village of Lofiskos in 1970, as the eldest of three brothers.
 While his parents were well-respected and considered an honest couple, Baltass' troubles began early on in childhood, with many in his native village considering him a troublemaker who should be avoided.
 As he grew older, he and fellow villager Dimitris Savvelidis would go out at night and spend most of their time either drinking or digging for antique items such as statues, marbles and old coins.
 Despite his troublesome character, he was tolerated by the locals due to his diligent work ethic and willingness to take on various jobs whenever somebody needed help.

 Eventually, he bought a huge flock of sheep and a large plot of land, and felt the need to hire some farmhands to help with the work, as he could not do it alone.
-However, in order to cut costs, he would often resort to hiring foreigners from neighboring countries so he could knowingly pay them less money, or simply would hold back on paying for months on end.
+However, in order to cut costs, he would often resort to hiring foreigners from neighbouring countries so he could knowingly pay them less money or simply would hold back on paying for months on end.
 When some of these workers began demanding that he pay them their due share, Baltass, with the aid of his younger brother Stavros and his friend Savvelidis, began devising schemes to get rid of them permanently.